 How AI Will Change the Way We Live And Do Business: IBM’s Global MD & Whisk Founder Discuss

-At the World Knowledge Forum, Nick Holzherr, Whisk’s CEO & founder, met Bruce Anderson, IBM’s Global Managing Director, and Sunggy Koo, Samsung’s Smart Appliance VP, to talk about the impact of artificial intelligence and how it will change our lives and businesses.
+At the World Knowledge Forum, Nick Holzherr, Whisk’s CEO & founder, met Bruce Anderson, IBM’s Global Managing Director, and Sunggy Koo, Samsung’s Smart Appliance VP, to talk about how artificial intelligence will change how we do business and the impact of AI on our lives.

 It’s a great discussion, particularly to compare perspectives between global corporates and a high-growth tech startup.